 A machine-readable passport valid for at least six months beyond intended period of stay as well as a ticket for return or onward travel.
 Under the Visa Waiver Programme (VWP), nationals of Australia, New Zealand, Ireland and the United Kingdom do not need a visa for stays up to 90 days.

-Metrorail, a modern high-speed commuter train operates from a 33km elevated line that travels north-south, between downtown Miami and the southern suburbs.
+The Metrorail, a high-speed commuter train operates between downtown Miami and the southern suburbs.
 Buses are also available, although slow for long journeys.